 Proximity to subway lines or major bus routes can also influence pricing.
 Homes located near the N/W lines in Astoria, for instance, can command higher prices due to ease of access to Manhattan.
 Similarly, properties near the L train in Brooklyn often see a surge in interest.

-Once you have a solid CMA, the next step is to develop a pricing strategy that aligns with your selling goals.
-Here are several techniques to consider:
+Once you have a solid comparative market analysis (CMA), the next step is to develop a pricing strategy that aligns with your selling goals.
+Here are several techniques to consider based on your CMA findings:

 1. Pricing Just Below a Round Number